amirrezafateh/Multi-Scale-Transformer-Pneumonia/README.md

 # Dataset

-The dataset used for this project is the [[Chest X-Ray Images (Pneumonia) dataset](https://www.kaggle.com/datasets/andrewmvd/pediatric-pneumonia-chest-xray)].
+The dataset used for this project is the [Chest X-Ray Images (Pneumonia) dataset](https://www.kaggle.com/datasets/andrewmvd/pediatric-pneumonia-chest-xray).